Efficient QR-Based CP Decomposition Acceleration via Restructured Dimension Tree and Customized Extrapolation: Numerical experiments

 where the elements of tensor $\mathcal{N}_2$ are drawn from a normal distribution with mean 0 and standard deviation 3.
 When $l_2=0$, $\mathcal{X}''=\mathcal{X}'$ and $l_2$ is approaches 100, $\mathcal{X}''$ is approximates random noise.
 The detailed parameters of the synthetic tensors used in the experiment can be found in Table \ref{tab-8}.

 In all experiments involving synthetic and real-world tensors, the two extrapolation hyperparameters for Algorithm \ref{ALS-QR-BRE} are selected according to the following rules: The hyperparameter $\alpha$ is fixed at $\frac{1}{10}$.
 The hyperparameter $\beta$ is chosen only if the difference in fitting performance between the first two iterations is less than 0.03.
-If the fitting coefficient at this point exceeds 0.90, $\beta$ is set to $\frac{1}{2000}$; if the fitting coefficient is between 0.70 and 0.90, $\beta$ is set to $\frac{1}{500}$; otherwise, $\beta$ is set to $\frac{1}{250}$.
+If the fitting coefficient at this point exceeds 0.95, $\beta$ is set to $\frac{1}{20000}$; if the fitting coefficient is between 0.90 and 0.95, $\beta$ is set to $\frac{1}{2000}$; if the fitting coefficient is between 0.70 and 0.90, $\beta$ is set to $\frac{1}{500}$; otherwise, $\beta$ is set to $\frac{1}{250}$.
 Once $\beta$ is selected, its value remains fixed throughout subsequent iterations.